History of the Parish

 At the social level, on 27th October of 1919, in Maia was created the Brotherhood Installing Committee, currently known as Santa Casa da Misericórdia do Divino Espírito Santo da Maia (SCMDESM), which in 1943 launched the first stone of the Hospital that was inaugurated on 24th September of 1944.
 With the acquisition of the pharmacy in 1946, the SCMDESM supports the population from Porto Formoso to Fenais da Ajuda.

 The first male school was established in 1860, followed by the women school in 1877.
 In January of 1890, both schools were considered a major hub for the development of primary education.
-The schools, firstly located in private houses, received new buildings on December 1 of 1951, named of “Plano dos Centenários”.
-In 2000, in Maia was inaugurated a basic school, which supports not only Maia's population but also the surrounding locals.
+The schools, firstly located in private houses, received new buildings on December, 1st of 1951.
+In 2000, in Maia was inaugurated an elementary school, which supports not only Maia's population but also the surrounding locals.

 The Social and Cultural Center promotes cultural conferences, seminars and other events.

-The Catholic population celebrates the Feast of Senhor dos Passos, in the 4th Sunday of Lent, the Feast of Espírito Santo on the Monday of the Holy Spirit day, the Feast of Santíssimo on the penultimate Sunday of July and the Feast of Our Lady of the Rosary, on the first Sunday of October.
+The Catholic population celebrates the Feast of Senhor dos Passos, on the 4th Sunday of Lent, the Feast of Espírito Santo on the Monday of the Holy Spirit day, the Feast of Santíssimo on the penultimate Sunday of July and the Feast of Our Lady of the Rosary on the first Sunday of October.

-According to the pastor of the parish, there are 14 processions a year.
+According to the Priest of the parish, there are 14 processions per year.